Isaac12x/awesome-ios-ui/README.md

 ## UI
 * [FlatUIKit](https://github.com/Grouper/FlatUIKit) - A collection of awesome flat UI components for iOS. :jack_o_lantern:
-* [BetweenKit](https://github.com/ice3-software/between-kit) - A robust drag-and-drop framework for iOS.
 * [MDCSwipeToChoose](https://github.com/modocache/MDCSwipeToChoose) - Swipe to "like" or "dislike" any view, just like Tinder.app.
 Build a flashcard app, a photo viewer, and more, in minutes, not hours!
 * [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) - Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
 * [Motif](https://github.com/erichoracek/Motif) - A lightweight and customizable JSON stylesheet framework for iOS.
-* [AsyncDisplayKit](https://github.com/facebook/AsyncDisplayKit/) - AsyncDisplayKit is an iOS framework that keeps even the most complex user interfaces smooth and responsive.
 * [GaugeKit](https://github.com/skywinder/GaugeKit) - Customizable gauges.
 Easy reproduce Apple's style gauges. :gift:
 * [MVMaterialView](https://github.com/TheMrugraj/MVMaterialView) - Subclass of UIControls and UIButton to mimic Ripple effect of Material Design concept.
 * [TisprCardStack](https://github.com/tispr/tispr-card-stack) - Library that allows to have cards UI. :gift: